 The less you say the better.
 You always have the right to tell the police officer you respectfully decline to answer questions.

 The police officer may ask you to perform field sobriety tests.
 These tests are coordination exercises used to determine your level of impairment.
 Decline to take these tests.
 Performing field sobriety tests only provides evidence of impairment, as there are a hundred different ways to “fail” a sobriety test.
+There is no penalty for refusing these tests.

 Refuse the Preliminary Breath Test